ruslansymonenko/leetcode/README.md

-# Solving problems from the LeetCode
+# Solving tasks from the LeetCode